Vizir/rehab/README.md

 ```

-With that on your troublesome files and you are ready to use Rehab, for instance, with your Cakefile:
+With that on your troublesome files and Rehab will give you a list of files in the right order so you can use it, for instance, with your Cakefile:

 ```coffeescript
 {exec} = require 'child_process'